Frequently Asked Questions

 When and how do I register for classes?

-- For first-year students, registration for fall courses begin on May 30, 2023.
+- For first-year students, registration for fall courses begin in late May.
 An advisor should be reaching out to you around the end of May to help you get registered.

-- For transfer students, registration for fall courses begins on May 8th, 2023.
+- For transfer students, registration for fall courses begins in early May.
 An advisor should be reaching out to you around the beginning of May to help you get registered.

 Destination Western FAQs